jblance/mpp-solar/docs/usage.md

 influx2_mqtt                  	outputs the to the supplied mqtt broker: eg mpp-solar,command={tag} max_charger_range=120.0
 influx_mqtt                   	outputs the to the supplied mqtt broker: eg {tag}, {tag},setting=total_ac_output_apparent_power value=1577.0,unit="VA"
 json                          	outputs the results to standard out in json format
+json_mqtt                     	outputs all the results to the supplied mqtt broker in a single message formated as json: eg
-mqtt                          	outputs the to the supplied mqtt broker: eg {tag}/status/total_output_active_power/value 1250
+mqtt                          	outputs the results to the supplied mqtt broker: eg {tag}/status/total_output_active_power/value 1250
 raw                           	outputs the raw results to standard out
 screen                        	[the default output module] outputs the results to standard out in a slightly formatted way
 tag_mqtt                      	outputs the to the supplied mqtt broker using the supplied tag as the topic: eg {tag}/max_charger_range 120.0